Offshore Development Team vs IT Staffing vs Project-Based Development: What Works Better?

 - The cheapest option for getting the work done;

-- Leaves the client flexible and able to select the best offer among several vendors;
+- Leaves the client flexible and able to select the best offer from several vendors;

 - Cost savings on low-risk, short-term projects.

-- A lack of your control over the processes;
+- A lack of control over the processes;

 - Risks of data leakage;

-- Developers working on several projects at the same time, which may reduce their commitment and attention to detail.
+- Developers work on several projects simultaneously, which may reduce their commitment and attention to detail.

 What’s Your Ideal Fit?

-So, as you can see, each of the options offers tons of value.
+So, as you can see, each option offers tons of value.

-Thus, the choice of the outsourcing option that fits you ideally is the matter of your consideration.
+Thus, choosing the outsourcing option that fits you ideally is the matter of your consideration.

 Answer the following questions: